dimakura/rs.ge/README.md

 ```

 where `payer` is the unique ID of the payer, whom this user belongs to, and  `user` gives ID of the user itself.

-Payer ID is very important for futher processing.